007revad/Synology_HDD_db/README.md

 ### When to run the script

 You would need to re-run the script after a DSM update.
-If you have DSM set to auto update the best option is to run the script every time the Synology boots, and the best way to do that is to setup a scheduled task to run the the script at boot-up.
+If you have DSM set to auto update the best option is to run the script every time the Synology boots, and the best way to do that is to <a href=how_to_schedule.md/>setup a scheduled task</a> to run the the script at boot-up.

 **Note:** After you first run the script you may need to reboot the Synology to see the effect of the changes.